fractastical/ar/app/playlist/README.md

 the S-expression playlists defined within to generate .xspf equivalents.
 It will then store those .xspf playlists in the "Playlists" folder.

+To quickly create a playlist, simply create a new file in the "Templates" folder, add a `title` expression, then add a `w/all-files` expression: that's it!
+Now just run the program as specified above.

 The S-expression Playlist Format
 ================================

 All playlists are composed of one or more S-expressions.
 The only required S-expression is `title`.
-The playlist can then optionally include files via the `include` or `playlist` expressions.
-Here's an example of a simple
+The playlist can then optionally include files via the `include`, `w/playlist`, `w/folder`, or `w/all-files` expressions.
+Here's an example of a simple playlist:
-playlist:

     (title "foo")

-    (playlist
+    (w/all-files
       "bar"
       "qux"
       ...